How to Tolerate Uncertainty and Reduce Everyday Anxiety by Francine Rosenberg, Psy.D.

 By the time February arrives, the sparkle of the holiday season has long faded.
 The lights are down, routines are back in full force, and the promise of spring still feels just out of reach, thanks to our furry friend Phil in Punxsutawney, PA.
 For many people, the final stretch of winter feels much heavier […]

-Why ADHD Symptoms Can Affect Adult Self-Esteem — and What Really Helps By: Dr. Dana Casolaro
+Why ADHD Symptoms Can Affect Adult Self-Esteem — and What Really Helps by: Dr. Dana Casolaro

 Most people think of ADHD as a childhood condition, but for many adults, attention difficulties do not simply disappear with age.
 Even adults who were never formally diagnosed may struggle with focus, organization, impulsivity, or restlessness, and these challenges can quietly shape how they feel about themselves.
 In my 2024 Walden University dissertation, Self-Esteem Among […]